codebycruz/website/src/pages/posts/welcome.md

 ---
-title: Welcome
+title: "Welcome"
-author: David Cruz
+desc: "My first post on the new website.
+Introduction to how I expect to run this blog and why you might want to tune in."
 published: 2024-11-13
+layout: "../../layouts/Post.astro"
 ---

 # Welcome

 Welcome to my blog!

 I'm happy to be finally writing this.

 I've been too busy this quarter..
 20 units does sap a lot of your time away.

 All that matters is that we're here now.